 People with migraine often experience other chronic pain conditions, such as fibromyalgia, irritable bowel syndrome, and chronic fatigue syndrome.

-Even when these conditions occur without migraine, they may occur with allodynia.
-Furthermore, the severity of allodynia in migraine correlates with the number of different pain syndromes, offering further evidence that a common, underlying cause may link these conditions together.
+Even when these conditions occur without migraine, they may co-occur with allodynia.
+Furthermore, the severity of allodynia in migraine correlates with the number of different pain conditions a person has, offering further evidence that a common, underlying cause may link these conditions together.
 It may be that if central sensitization develops with one condition, this predisposes a person to developing additional pain conditions.
-Depression and anxiety are also common in persons with allodynia-associated migraine and the other pain syndromes, but the cause for this link remains uncertain.
+Depression and anxiety are also common in people with allodynia-associated migraine and the other pain syndromes, but the cause for this link remains uncertain.